lemiceterieux/PPI-GP-CrossMapping/Readme.md

 for hyperparameters is used to infer whether directional coupling is significant.

-We validate the proposed method using simulations of neurovascular systems emerging from neural state equation dynamics with varying conditions and inter-event time intervals (simulations 3 and 4 short-time intervals, simulations 1 and 2 long-time intervals)
+We validate the proposed method using simulations of neurovascular systems emerging from neural state equation dynamics with varying conditions and inter-event time intervals (simulations 3 and 4 short-time intervals, simulations 1 and 2 long-time intervals).

-We also validate the proposed method with highly oscillatory chaotic signals that force other highly oscillatory signals (Lorenz Rossler simuls)
+We furthermore simulate various network topolgies: an acyclic one (SimulationAcyclic/) and a cyclic one (SimulationRing/)

-Finally, we reproduce DCM connectivity results of low-level face processing networks with the proposed method using an open dataset provided by the classic Haxby dataset contrasting faces and objects.
-The script _analccmfmriatlas.py_ runs the PPI-CCM algorithm while  _analCauseBin.py_ runs the statistical analysis of the PPI-CCM results.
+Finally, we reproduce DCM connectivity results of low-level face processing networks with the proposed method using an open dataset provided by the Wu-Minn Human Connectome Project S900 release contrasting emotional faces and arbitrary shapes.
+The script _doCCM.py_ runs the PPI-CCM algorithm while  _analyzeResults.py_ runs the statistical analysis of the PPI-CCM results.

 We provide an operational jupyter notebook example in the jupyter folder